vivaria/edisonrul.ing/docs/source/cards/m/man-eater-bug.md

 ### Card Rulings

-●If Man-Eater Bug is the only monster on the field when it is flipped, it destroys itself.
+*   If Man-Eater Bug is the only monster on the field when it is flipped, it destroys itself.